-This tutorial will teach us how to list files in an S3 bucket.
-In this blog series, we use Python to work with AWS S3.
+In this tutorial, we are going to learn few ways to list files in S3 bucket.
+In this series of blogs, we are using python to work with AWS S3.

-Python with boto3 offers the list_objects_v2 function and its paginator to efficiently list files in the S3 bucket.
-Let’s learn how to use this function and write our code.
+Python with boto3 offers the list_objects_v2 function along with its paginator to list files in the S3 bucket efficiently.
+Let us learn how we can use this function and write our code.

 Setting up permissions for S3

 For this tutorial to work, we will need an IAM user who has access to upload a file to S3.
-We can configure this user on our local machine using AWS CLI or use its credentials directly in Python script.
-We have already covered how to create an IAM user with S3 access.
-If you do not have this user setup, please follow that blog first and then continue with this blog.
+We can configure this user on our local machine using AWS CLI or we can use its credentials directly in python script.
+We have already covered this topic on how to create an IAM user with S3 access.
+If you do not have this user setup please follow that blog first and then continue with this blog.

 List files in S3 using client

 First, we will list files in S3 using the s3 client provided by boto3.
-In S3, files are also called objects.
-Hence, the function that lists files is named as list_objects_v2.
+In S3 files are also called objects.
+Hence function that lists files is named as list_objects_v2.

-There is also the function list_objects, but AWS recommends using its list_objects_v2, and the old function is there only for backward compatibility.
+There is also function list_objects but AWS recommends using its list_objects_v2 and the old function is there only for backward compatibility.

-Before we list down our files from the S3 bucket using Python, let us check what we have in our S3 bucket.
-In my case, bucket “testbucket-frompython-2” contains a couple of folders and a few files in the root path.
-Folders also have a few files in them.
+Before we list down our files from the S3 bucket using python, let us check what we have in our S3 bucket.
+In my case, bucket “testbucket-frompython-2” contains a couple of folders and few files in the root path.
+Folders also have few files in them.

 List Files in S3 bucket from Console